 - More Batteries for the Syma X5C.
 This battery + charging hub combo is a great deal and accessory for the Syma X5C.

 Conclusion… and guides on how to start flying!

-You really can’t lose regardless of which of the three you choose.
+You really can’t lose regardless of which of these you choose.
 They will all give you a great sense of what the sticks on the controllers do for when you fly a quadcopter.
-At the end of the day, you want to get a feel for how quadcopters fly and any of the three here are going to work for you.
+At the end of the day, these quadcopter will function as great training tools for any pilot.

 Ready to learn how to fly your new quadcopter?
 Check out our three part guide using the links below: